 - Fresh basil leaves chopped

 - Cook pasta in a pot of salted boiling water until al dente, drain.

-- In the meantime, heat olive oil in a large skillet over medium-high heat until hot, add mushrooms and cook until water has leeched then evaporated, and the mushrooms start to turn golden around edges - 2 to 4 minutes, stirring occasionally.
+- In the meantime, heat olive oil in a large skillet over medium-high heat until moderatly hot.
+Add mushrooms and cook until they begiin to turn golden around edges - 2 to 4 minutes, stirring occasionally.
 Pro tip - The slices are seared in medium-high heat, to seal in all the juices without making them leak copious amounts of liquid into the pan.

 - Stir in all group-1 ingredients, give a good stir, let it come to a boil and cook for 5 to 8 minutes or thickened slightly.